Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 ## Edit 1

-The dashboard has been adjusted so that it can be viewed as one or more of the following:
+The Report has been adjusted so that it can be viewed as one or more of the following roles:

 * West manager
 * Midwest manager